AdyKalra/awesome-of-awesomes/README.md

 # awesome-of-awesomes
-Collection of best of awesome repos on GitHub
+Collection of best of awesome repos on GitHub and other sources

 ### [All awesome repos](#all-awesome-repos)